-As the 2020 show year has finally resumed, even though it’s abbreviated due to COVID-19, some things remain consistent.
-Medication rulings haven’t been altered, meaning that the same prohibited list from last year still stands.
-It’s a good time to remind ourselves of those substances, and understand why they need to be prohibited or restricted.
+With the show season in full swing, it’s a good time to remind ourselves of those substances, and understand why they need to be prohibited or restricted.

 The United States Equine Federation, USEF, states “the Equine Drugs and Medications Program was started to protect the welfare of equine athletes and ensure the balance of competition.”
 Rule GR410, the Equine Drugs and Medications ruling, says that the Therapeutic Substance Provisions concerning the nonsteroidal anti-inflammatory drugs, NSAIDs, are as follows:

 - The maximum permitted plasma concentration of diclofenac is 0.005 micrograms per milliliter.

 - The maximum permitted plasma concentration of phenylbutazone is 15.0 micrograms per milliliter.